Catholic schools in the United States: History

+Segregation

+Initially, Catholic schools in the South generally followed the pattern of segregation in public schools, where segregation was usually required by law.
+However, most Catholic dioceses began moving ahead of public schools to desegregate.
+Prior to the desegregation of public schools, St. Louis was the first city to desegregate its Catholic schools in 1947.
+Following this, Catholic schools followed in Mississippi (1965), Atlanta (1962), Tennessee (1954), and Washington, DC (1948).
+Due to different integration plans in different locations, some schools decided to desegregate before public schools in their own communities.
+The first African American Catholic schools were established in states with large Catholic populations and a history of slavery, such as Maryland and Louisiana.

 Operation

 Most Catholic elementary schools are operated by a local parish community, while secondary schools are usually operated by a diocese or archdiocese, or a religious institute, and often those in major cities are also attached to a Catholic university.

-In the United States, the term parochial school is commonly used to refer to Catholic schools, to distinguish it from private school (which can refer to either a nonsectarian school or a church-based school).
+In the United States, the term parochial school is commonly used to refer to Catholic schools, to distinguish them from private schools (which can refer to either a nonsectarian school or a church-based school).

 Most elementary schools are owned by a particular parish, while high schools are often owned by a group of parishes (more common in the South), a religious institute (more common in the Northeast), or a diocese.
 In the West, a mixture of schools operated by dioceses and religious institutes is common, with the older schools generally run by such institutes.
 Except in the case of independent schools, local priests are invariably members of the school board, and often at secondary schools are found among the teaching staff as well.
 In some dioceses the bishop holds the title of superintendent, while others have delegated this responsibility to the head of the Office of Catholic Schools.
 In terms of practicality, it is often the local priests who fulfill this function.

 Most Catholic elementary schools tend to be smaller than their public counterparts, and it is not unusual for such schools to have only one teacher and classroom per grade level.
-Additionally, grade levels often separated between grammar and middle schools (in the public schools) are generally not separated in Catholic schools; thus a student may attend the same school from kindergarten or first grade through eighth grade.
+Additionally, grade levels often separated between elementary and middle schools (in the public schools) are generally not separated in Catholic schools; thus a student may attend the same school from kindergarten or first grade through eighth grade.
 One other major difference is that in most parts of the country, public schools provide bus service to their students, while Catholic schools rarely do.